mflaks/double-jointed-arm/README.md

 The game ends after 1001 steps

 ## Rewards:
-- arm touches the ball: +0.1
+- double-jointed arm touches the ball: +0.1

 ## State Action:
 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.